-Paolo Fiandesio Mr. Paolo Fiandesio serves as Chief Risk Officer for Soteria Chief Risk Officer Mr. Paolo Fiandesio serves as Chief Risk Officer for Soteria Reinsurance, with more than 14 years of experience in the risk management industry.
+Senior Executives Professional Qualifications, Skills and Expertise Paolo Fiandesio Chief Risk Officer Mr. Paolo Fiandesio serves as CRO for Soteria Reinsurance, with more than 14 years of experience in the risk management industry.
 He previously served as Chief Risk Officer at Resolution Re, and as a risk manager at Somerset Reinsurance, where he was responsible for the design and implementation of risk management framework.
 Before joining Somerset, Mr. Fiandesio worked in management consulting at Ernst & Young for 10+ years, where he worked closely with Chief Risk Officers and executive management teams across continental Europe and the UK to design and implement risk management frameworks in compliance with Solvency II.
 While at EY Bermuda, Mr. Fiandesio was responsible for the delivery of risk and regulatory services, with a focus on assisting new reinsurance start-ups wanting to register under the Bermuda Insurance Act 1978 and its related regulations.

-Mr. Fiandesio has a bachelor's degree in International Markets Economics and a master's degree in Management of Financial Intermediates from Università del Piemonte Orientale A. Avogadro - Novara.
+Mr. Fiandesio has a Bachelor's Degree in International Markets Economics and a Master's degree in Management of Financial Intermediates from Università del Piemonte Orientale A. Avogadro - Novara.